erinnnelson/sei-p3/README.md

 **PostMVP**
 * Users may mark questions they have posted as 'solved'
+* Posted questions can be viewed by 'all,' 'solved only,' or 'unsolved only.'
 * Users may search for questions using title or body keywords
 * User can visit a profile page that displays their activity on the site
 * Users can login using authentication from 3rd party services like facebook